ktrnka/mlops_example_github_lfs_heroku/README.md

 # Known limitations

 - Github actions are limited to 6 hours of runtime.
 If you have a bigger training job, you'd want to setup an short-lived, high-power instance in the cloud such as AWS/Azure/GCP/etc
+- Github's git-lfs has severe limitations; once you hit the limit it shuts everything down.
+There's isn't a way to prune it without deleting and recreating your repo.
+I wouldn't recommend it for long-term production use especially because there's no way to prune the git-lfs history on github.
 - Heroku free tier limits you to 512MB of RAM
-- Heroku free tier goes to sleep automatically and doesn't handle autoscaling, so you wouldn't want to use this for many production deployments
+- Heroku free tier goes to sleep automatically and doesn't handle autoscaling, so you wouldn't want to use this for production deployments

 ## Decided not to include